At Active Super, our vision is to enhance the retirement income of our members.

 - Indirectly via our asset managers, who engage with companies on our behalf

 Active Super is a member of ACSI, which provides proxy voting recommendations for our Australian listed equity holdings.
-ACSI engages directly with companies on behalf of LGS to ensure we maximise our coverage and increase influence on important member issues.
+ACSI engages directly with companies on behalf of Active Super and other asset owners, to ensure we maximise our coverage on important member issues.

 Depending upon the nature of an issue and responsiveness of a company to engagement, we may sometimes escalate engagement activities.
-This may take the following form:
+Options that we may consider include:

 - Expressing concerns with our asset managers

 - Making a public statement or speaking at annual general meetings

 - Exiting stocks when holding them is no longer in our member’s best interests

 Engagements with companies lead to outcomes such as improved ESG reporting, commitments to net zero and a focus on Diversity and Inclusion as well as Modern Slavery.

 For more information see our: Active Ownership Policy and Proxy Voting & Engagement Report at Latest reports and policies | Active Super.

 Principle 4: Asset owners should monitor asset managers’ stewardship activities